jeffreycheng3421/jeffreycheng3421.github.io/reading.md

 ---
 This is a collection of everything I've read recently that I find interesting.
 They include biographies, short stories, and books.
 <br><br>
-The Bible: Books of Genesis, Exodus, & Luke
+The Bible — Books of Genesis, Exodus, & Luke
 <br><br>
 David Brooks — The Second Mountain
 <br><br>